jjjjsay/CRM-Sales-Opportunities-Analysis/README.md

 ●	Product performance — Do any products convert meaningfully better or worse than others, and should sales effort be redirected accordingly?

 The intended audience for this analysis is sales leadership and regional managers who need a clear, evidence-based view of where to focus limited coaching and pipeline-management effort over the next two quarters.

+### Methodology

+Data Sources
+Four related tables were combined into a single analytical dataset: sales_pipeline.csv (8,800 opportunities — the fact table), accounts.csv (85 client accounts), products.csv (7 products across 3 series), and sales_teams.csv (30 agents, 6 managers, 3 regional offices).
+A data dictionary confirmed field definitions and relationships prior to joining.

+Data Cleaning
+●	Product name mismatch: “GTX Pro” appeared as two distinct strings — “GTX Pro” in the products table and “GTXPro” (no space) in 1,480 pipeline rows.
+Left unfixed, a standard join drops these rows from every product-level metric, hiding the company's single largest product from analysis.
+All “GTXPro” values were standardized to “GTX Pro” before joining.

+●	Sector typo: the value “technolgy” in accounts.csv was corrected to “technology” for consistent grouping.

+●	Missing values: 1,425 opportunities have no account, and 2,089 unclosed opportunities (“Engaging” / “Prospecting”) have no close_date or close_value by definition — these were kept and analyzed separately as open pipeline rather than dropped.

+Analytical Approach

+●	Win rate is calculated only against closed opportunities (Won ÷ [Won + Lost]); open opportunities are excluded from win-rate denominators since their outcome is not yet known.

+●	Revenue figures reflect close_value on Won deals only, aggregated by region, manager, agent, product, sector, and quarter.

+●	Sales cycle length is measured as close_date minus engage_date in days, compared between Won and Lost outcomes.

+●	Quarterly trend uses close_date to bucket deals into calendar quarters; Q1 2017 reflects a smaller, earlier cohort of the pipeline and is noted as a lower-volume baseline quarter rather than treated as equivalent to the fuller Q2–Q4 quarters.

+All analysis was performed in Python (pandas for data manipulation, matplotlib for visualization) on the full population of 8,800 opportunities — no sampling was used.